WSG23/yosai_intel_dashboard_fresh/docs/adr/0004-repository-pattern.md

 Data access logic was scattered across services, coupling business code to specific storage implementations.

 ## Decision
 Apply the Repository pattern to abstract persistence behind interfaces.
 Concrete repositories implement data access for each entity while clients depend on interfaces.
+See the [repository diagram](../architecture/repositories.svg) for a high-level overview of these relationships.

 Recent updates added repositories for file system and database access: